 A passage number refers specifically to how many times a cell line has been sub-cultured.
 In contrast with the population doubling level in that the specific number of cells involved is not relevant.
 It simply gives a general indication of how old the cells may be for various assays.

 B. Secondary cell culture and cell line

 When a primary culture is sub-cultured, it is known as secondary culture, cell line, or sub-clone.
 The process involves removing the growth media and disassociating the adhered cells (usually enzymatically).

-Sub-culturing of primary cells to different divisions leads to the generation of cell lines.
+Sub-culturing of primary cells into different divisions leads to the generation of cell lines.
 During the passage, cells with the highest growth capacity predominate, resulting in a degree of genotypic and phenotypic uniformity in the population.
 However, as they are sub-cultured serially, they become different from the original cell.

 Based on the life span of culture, the cell lines are categorized into two types:

 Finite cell lines

-The cell lines which go through a limited number of cell division having a limited life span are known as finite cell lines.
+The cell lines which go through a limited number of cell divisions having a limited life span are known as finite cell lines.
 The cells pass several times and then lose their ability to proliferate, a genetically determined event known as senescence.
 Cell lines derived from primary cultures of normal cells are finite cell lines.

 Continuous cell lines

 When a finite cell line undergoes transformation and acquires the ability to divide indefinitely, it becomes a continuous cell line.
 Such transformation or mutation can occur spontaneously or can be chemically or virally induced or from the establishment of cell cultures from malignant tissue.
 Cell cultures prepared in this way can be sub-cultured and grown indefinitely as permanent cell lines and are immortal.

 These cells are less adherent, fast-growing, less fastidious in their nutritional requirements, able to grow up to higher cell density, and different in phenotypes from the original tissue.
 Such cells grow more in suspension.
 They also have a tendency to grow on top of each other in multilayers on culture-vessel surfaces.